rupinas/LAPINE/docs/use.rst

 - input : path of input file (do not change)
 - output : path of output file (do not change)
 - directed : consider network as the directed network (do not change)
 - method : name of algorithm for the network embededing.
-The default value is 'node2vec' which is optimized by cross-validation
+The default value is 'node2vec' which is optimized by cross-validation.
+See the links at the bottom of this section for other options.
 - dimension : the dimensions of embedding for each node.
-The default value is 128 which is optimized by cross-validation
+The default value is 128 which is optimized by cross-validation.
+The recommended parameter range is 16 to 512.
 - p, q : two parameters that control the biased random-walk procedure.
-A high p-value ensures that the walker is less likely to the visited node.
+A high p value ensures that the walker is less likely to visit the just visited node.
 A high q value ensures that the walker is more likely to visit the node which is close to the node walker just passed.
 The default values of p, q are 4 and 0.5 which is optimized by cross-validation.
+The recommended parameter range is 1/4 to 4.

 more details are available at https://github.com/xiangyue9607/BioNEV